alain-bouchard-quality/engineering-notes/how-to-promote-the-quality-best-practices.md

   - It is also *possible* to get test coverage from a live service using a tool like [Sealights](https://www.sealights.io)
 - Compile the functional testers (manual tests) created Tickets/JIRA vs current team or service test coverage
 - Create Success Stories: start with one team and use the before/after statistics
-- GIT statistics (e.g. with a tool like [GitPrime (now Pluralsight Flow)](https://www.pluralsight.com/product/flow)) in order to correlate bugs/tickets and developers stats (e.g.: number of commits, active days, etc)
+- GIT statistics (e.g. with a tool like [GitPrime (now Pluralsight Flow)](https://www.pluralsight.com/product/flow)) in order to correlate bugs/tickets and developers stats (e.g.: number of commits, active days, etc.)
-  - I.e.: low stats may be caused by developers not working on features or test automations becayse they are working on manual tests or production support
+  - I.e.: low stats may be caused by developers not working on features or test automations because they are working on manual tests or production support
 - Correlate the release cycle (how often the team releases or time to market) and test coverage; better/reliable test coverage and test regression suite will shorten the release cycle.
 - Gather statistic about how much time it takes to refactor an existing feature?
 Better test coverage will result in faster refactoring